presiannedyalkov/UI-Experiment/readme.md

  - Food & Drink
  - Hotels & Travel

- As source for the categories we have used amazon.com and groupon.com.
+ As source for the categories we used amazon.com and groupon.com.

 ### Hypothesis
 Theoretical hypothesis: A colored button will be clicked more often than a non-colored button with the same size, form, text and placement.